Corn tamales with avocado-tomatillo salsa

 - 1 tablespoon fresh lime juice

-- 2 tablespoons chopped fresh cilantro or fresh coriander
+- 2 tablespoons chopped fresh cilantro (coriander)

-- 1/2 teaspoon seeded, minced jalapeno chili
+- 1/2 teaspoon seeded, minced jalapeno pepper

 - 1/4 teaspoon salt

-Place the corn husks in a bowl of water to soften for 10 minutes.
+To make the tamales, place the corn husks in a bowl of water to soften for 10 minutes.
 Drain and rinse well.
 Pat dry and set aside.

 In a food processor, process 2 1/2 cups of the corn kernels until coarsely pureed.